 PJSC 'Novorossiysk Commercial Sea Port' (NCSP)

-Consolidated cargo turnover of NCSP Group for the 12 months of 2020 against the same period the year before
+Consolidated cargo turnover of NCSP Group for January-May 2021 against the same period the year before

-Transshipment of liquid cargo amounted to 87.8 million tons, down by 26.6 million tons (-23.3%).
-The indicator was mostly affected by decrease in transshipment of crude oil (-31.5%, or 24.7 million tons) against the backdrop of a general decline in cargo turnover of this raw material in Russian ports, following the global trends caused by the COVID-19 pandemic and implementation of the OPEC+ agreement to reduce oil production from May 1, 2020.
+Transshipment of liquid cargo amounted to 37.4 million tons, down by 7.3 million tons (-16.4%).
+The indicator was mostly affected by the decrease in transshipment of crude oil (-22.8%, or 6.4 million tons) against the backdrop of a decline in oil exports (implementation of the OPEC+ agreement to reduce oil production from May 1, 2020).

 NCSP Group is the largest port operator in Russia by cargo turnover.
 Its controlling shareholder (62%) is PJSC Transneft.

-NCSP Group is comprised of PJSC Novorossiysk Commercial Sea Port, Primorsk Trade Port LLC, JSC Novorossiysk Ship Repair Yard, JSC NCSP Fleet, JSC NLE, IPP LLC, Baltic Stevedore Company LLC, and JSC SFP.
-PJSC NCSP and PJSC Transneft own NCS LLC on a parity basis.
+NCSP Group comprises PJSC Novorossiysk Commercial Sea Port, Primorsk Trade Port LLC, JSC Novorossiysk Ship Repair Yard, JSC NCSP Fleet, JSC NLE, IPP LLC, Baltic Stevedore Company LLC, and JSC SFP.
+PJSC NCSP and PJSC Transneft own LLC NMT on a parity basis.

 EQS News ID: